 This year, you brought home your first live Christmas tree.
 While it was beautiful before, it’s even more spectacular with your new LED lights and ornaments.
 Unfortunately, with a busy work schedule and holiday activities, you forgot to water your tree regularly.
 Because it’s your first live tree, you didn’t realize how fast it could dry out.

 Answer: While it’s best to avoid hazardous situations as much as possible, your homeowners insurance does offer coverage for accidental fire damage.
-The cost to repair your roof and other structures of the home will be covered by your dwelling coverage.
+Your dwelling coverage will cover the cost of repairing your roof and other home structures.
 Damage to your belongings, such as your leather couch and 80” TV, may be replaced under your personal property coverage.

 Claim Scenario 2

 Earlier this year, you moved into your new home.
 You’re so happy because you have white woodwork with dark accents.
-Since this is the first Christmas in your new home, and the weather has been more mild than usual, you decide to decorate the outside of your home like the Griswold’s.
+Since this is the first Christmas in your new home, and the weather has been milder than usual, you decide to decorate the outside of your home like the Griswolds.
 After days of laboring on your ladder, your home is finally decorated.
 You can’t wait to have people over to see it.

-After a great night signing holiday songs with friends and drinking eggnog, they depart.
+After a great night singing holiday songs with friends and drinking eggnog, they depart.
 On the way to his car, one of your friends trips and falls on a string of fallen Christmas lights.
-The staples used to secure the lights where no match for the strong westerly winds.
-While he’s up on two feet, he thinks he broke his arm and is going to swing by the hospital on his way home to have it checked out.
+The staples used to secure the lights were no match for the strong westerly winds.
+While he’s up on two feet, he thinks he broke his arm and will swing by the hospital on his way home to have it checked out.
 Does your homeowners insurance policy provide coverage for his injuries?

-Answer: Yes, your homeowners insurance policy provides personal liability coverage if someone is injured on your property.
+Answer: Your homeowners insurance policy provides personal liability coverage if someone is injured on your property.

 Claim Scenario 3